InformaticsMatters/trigger-awx-action/README.md

 # Trigger AWX action
 A GitHub Action that triggers execution of a named template on an [AWX] server.
 In addition to running the template you can inject a value for a template variable.
-If unused, the variable 'image_tag' is set to the value 'latest'.
+If unused, the variable `image_tag` is set to the value `latest`.

+This action is typically used after you've built and published a container image, and you then want to trigger an AWX template that would deploy that image, say to a Kubernetes cluster.

 ## Inputs